 Retail Sales, Data Entry, Microsoft Office, Typing, Complaint resolution, Service-based selling, Fluency in French and Spanish

-Answered an average 50+ calls per day from unsatisfied customers related to delays in shipment, order mistakes and lost orders.
+Answered an average of 50+ calls per day from unsatisfied customers related to delays in shipment, order mistakes and lost orders.
 Achieved 97% average customer satisfaction rating, surpassing team goal by 12%.

 Consistently exceeded application targets by 10%+ with innovative up-selling techniques.
-Pioneered development of improved system for following up with unsatisfied customers, reducing customer churn by 6%.
+Pioneered development of an improved system for following up with unsatisfied customers, reducing customer churn by 6%.

 Cloud Clearwater, 2017